TylerLu/EDUGraphAPI-Angular/README.md

 ![](Images/edu-class.png)

-In **EducationServiceClient**, three private methods prefixed with HttpGet were created to simplify the invoking of REST APIs.
+In the **EducationServiceClient**, three private methods prefixed with HttpGet simplify the invoking of REST APIs.

 * **HttpGetAsync**: sends a http GET request to the target endpoint,  and returns the JSON response string.
 An access token is included in the bearer authentication header.
-* **HttpGetObjectAsync<T>**:  deserializes the JSON string returned by HttpGetAsync to the target type T, and return the result object.
+* **HttpGetObjectAsync<T>**:  deserializes the JSON string returned by HttpGetAsync to the target type T, and returns the result object.
-* **HttpGetArrayAsync<T>**: deserializes the JSON string returned by HttpGetAsync to the target array type T[], and return the array.
+* **HttpGetArrayAsync<T>**: deserializes the JSON string returned by HttpGetAsync to the target array type T[], and returns the array.

 ### Authentication Flows